-Following medical advice, we have locked down our infant homes to reduce risks to our children and staff.
-As Malawi starts to shut down services, we cannot simply close our homes but we will limit movement around them as much as possible.
+Following medical advice, we decided to put our homes on lockdown, to reduce risks to our children and staff.
+As Malawi started to shut down services, we could not simply close our homes.
+Instead we decided to limit movement around them as much as possible.

-We need £20,000 to lock down our homes and £200,000 to provide for the children in our care through the Coronavirus health crisis and beyond.Donate now
+We need funds to lock down our homes and provide for the children in our care through the Coronavirus health crisis and beyond.Donate now

-As cases are measured in Malawi, the infection rate is expected to be steep due to the cramped living conditions, overloaded minibus travel, lack of clean water and underlying health conditions that many people face.
+We recognise that infections will be affected by the cramped living conditions, overloaded minibus travel, lack of clean water and underlying health conditions that many people face in rural Malawi.

 Your donation will help children in Malawi grow up healthy with the love of a familyDonate